 And sounding a little more human and conversational is an important step to getting them to listen to you.

 Conversational marketing isn’t new we have conversations every day, and as you saw from the timeline above, it’s been that way for a while.
 So must use tools that optimize conversations for business.

-conversational marketing is a more delightful way for customers to get answers.
+Conversation marketing is a more delightful way for customers to get answers.

 People are increasingly turning to mobile to shop and make purchases.
 As a result, more people are interacting with content that is more mobile-friendly.
 Consumers that use their phone as their primary internet device have grown to prefer video content marketing, social content, and messaging-based interactions.

 Consumers spend a lot of hours per day on their phones.
 I’m guessing it’s your first line of defense when looking up an answer to a quick question.
-Conversational marketing channels like messaging apps and email are innately mobile friendly.
+Conversational marketing channels like messaging apps and email are innately mobile-friendly.
 It’s a lot easier to chat with a rep or even a bot to get an answer than spend time scrolling and clicking through a company’s website.
 Messaging apps allow customers to provide information specific to their problem so the business can give quick, personalized support.

-conversational marketing is a great way to gain new, valuable insights about your customers.
+Conversation marketing is a great way to gain new, valuable insights about your customers.

 Chat interfaces can record data that can then be used to optimize for better customer interactions, product improvements, more helpful content, and more.

-conversational marketing is a great way to build trust.
+Conversation marketing is a great way to build trust.